ewang26/CS2620_2/notebook.md

 # Engineering Notebook

+## Updating chat application to use gRPC

+### 2/13/25

+- Worked on migrating the chat system from custom socket/JSON protocol to gRPC.
+This involved:
+  1. creating chat.proto for protocol buffer definitions
+  2. updating server to use gRPC servicer pattern
+  3. updating client to use gRPC stubs
+  4. creating new gRPC-specific tests

+- Ran into an interesting issue with protobuf's optional fields.
+Initially tried to test for None values (e.g., `assertIsNone(response.error)`), but this didn't work because protobuf handles optional fields differently than Python's None.
+Fixed by using protobuf's `HasField()` method instead (e.g., `assertFalse(response.HasField('error'))`).

+- Removed the old socket-based tests and custom wire protocol/json implementations because they're not needed anymore. woohoo!
+The new gRPC implementation hopefully provides better type safety and simplified error handling via gRPC's status codes and error details instead of our custom error reporting system.

+---

+## End of engineering notebook entries for design exercise 1

 ### 2/12/25

 - At this point, our project structure has changed a bit and now looks like the following: